-Dil Hi Toh Hai: Big Surprise!
-Poonam Dhillon Quits The Show!
+Big Surprise!
+Poonam Dhillon Quits Dil Hi Toh Hai!

 Dil Hi Toh was launched on June 18, 2018.
 The show stars Karan Kundra, newbie, Yogita Bihani, Pooja Banerjee, Asmita Sood, Poonam Dhillon and Bijay Anand in the lead roles.
 It has barely been a week and now we get to hear that the veteran actress, Poonam is quitting the show.
 She was roped in to play the male lead, Karan Kundra's mother's role.
 It is surprising as the actress had just shot for a couple of days.

 Poonam's entry has already been aired, but now, it is being said that the actress wasn't happy with the way her role was shaping up.
-She adds that her character was meaty enough to excite her.
+She adds that her character wasn't meaty enough to excite her.

-Why Poonam Dhillon Is Quitting The Show?
+Why Is Poonam Dhillon Quitting The Show?

 The actress was quoted by TOI as saying, "I wasn't happy with the way my track was shaping up.
 It was centred around the male lead's love story and my character was just incidental, not meaty enough to excite me."